Los Alamos Community Services District

 Los Alamos Community Services District Sewer Service

 The Los Alamos Community Services District (LACSD) was formed on October 29, 1956, under Division 4 of the Street and Highway Code for the purpose of providing water service to the Community of Los Alamos under the 1958 act.
-More Operation and maintenance at the Wastewater Treatment Plant includes, operating and maintaining 66-acres of spray irrigation fields, Map including 5-retention basins, irrigation system repairs and adjustment of irrigation system sprinklers.
-Monitoring and cleaning of influent and effluent aerator, removal of Influent and effluent biosolids.
-The District also maintains all equipment, such as, the Districts backhoe, tractors, pumps and other light equipment, as well as, weekly testing of the emergency back-up generator.
+More Operation and maintenance at the Wastewater Treatment Plant includes operating and maintaining 66-acres of spray irrigation fields, Map including 5-retention basins, irrigation system repairs and adjustment of irrigation system sprinklers.
+Monitoring and cleaning of influent and effluent aerator and removal of influent and effluent biosolids.
+The District also maintains all equipment, such as, the District's backhoe, tractors, pumps and other light equipment, as well as, weekly testing of the emergency back-up generator.

-Operation and maintenance at the Wastewater Collection System includes but is not limited to, installation, repair or replacement of sewer mains and laterals, cleaning of the Bell Street and San Antonio Lift Stations, inspection of sewer clean outs and manholes and inspection of new sewer construction.
-The District believes in preventative maintenance and Hydro Jetts the entire collection system to prevent Sanitary Sewer Overflows (SSO's) and responding to customer concerns about odor or blockages.
-For more information about frequently asked questions about public and private sewer laterals, please refer to our Frequently Asked Questions Link or refer to the links below.
+Operation and maintenance at the Wastewater Collection System includes, but is not limited to, installation, repair or replacement of sewer mains and laterals, cleaning of the Bell Street and San Antonio Lift Stations, inspection of sewer clean outs and manholes and inspection of new sewer construction.
+The District believes in preventative maintenance and hydro jets the entire collection system to prevent Sanitary Sewer Overflows (SSOs) and responds to customer concerns about odor or blockages.
+For more information about frequently asked questions about public and private sewer laterals, please refer to our Frequently Asked Questions Link or refer to the links below:

 Other Related LACSD Sewer Links: